SPHEREx Ultracool Dwarf spectrophotometric Atlas (SUDA): Atmospheric and Fundamental Parameters of Ultracool Dwarfs: Conclusion

 \section{Conclusion}

-Our main results show how a homogeneous SPHEREx sample links observed ultracool dwarf spectra to atmospheric parameters, bolometric luminosities, evolutionary constraints, and molecular trends.
+Our main results show how a homogeneous SPHEREx sample links observed ultracool dwarf spectrophotometry to atmospheric parameters, bolometric luminosities, evolutionary constraints, and molecular trends.
 The main conclusions are as follows.

-\begin{enumerate} \item We constructed the SPHEREx Ultracool Dwarf spectral Atlas (SUDA) from SPHEREx QR2 data and assembled a final sample of 1675 ultracool objects with reliable 0.75--5~$\mu$m spectroscopy.
+\begin{enumerate} \item We constructed the SPHEREx Ultracool Dwarf spectrophotometric Atlas (SUDA) from SPHEREx QR2 data and assembled a final sample of 1675 ultracool objects with reliable 0.75--5~$\mu$m spectrophotometry.
 This sample provides a homogeneous set of atmospheric parameters, including $T_{\mathrm{eff}}$, $\log g$, and [M/H], derived within a uniform framework using the SAND and ATMO2020++ model grids.